felipehaack/jMangaDownloader/README.md

 3.1.
 Make sure just has one hierarchical folder to access all files for each projects
 4. Rename phantomjs folder to phantomjs
 5. Rename casperjs folder to casperjs
-6. Cut both folders and paste it in the C://
+6. Cut both folders and paste them in the C://
 7. Add new paths to PATH environment variable:
 7.1.
 Open console and type
 7.2. setx PATH "%PATH%;C:\phantomjs;C:\casperjs\batchbin"